UncleSamSwiss/dm-utils/README.md

 When the user clicks on an action (i.e. a button in the UI), the `DeviceManagement` implementation's `handleXxxAction()` is called and the adapter can perform arbitrary actions (see below for details).

+### Communication

+The communication between the ioBroker.dm tab and the adapter happens through `sendTo`.

+**IMPORANT:** make sure your adapter doesn't handle `sendTo` messages starting with `dm:`, otherwise the communication will not work.

 ### Access adapter methods

 You can access all adapter methods like `getState()` or `getStateAsync()` via `this.adapter`.